-The interests of the board are aligned with those of our shareholders as members of our board currently own approximately 5.5% of our outstanding common shares.
-We believe that this degree of equity ownership is unique in Canada, and that it allows our board to be focused on our business strategy of preserving shareholder capital and providing stable and secure dividends on our common shares.
+The interests of the board are aligned with those of our shareholders as members of our board own approximately 4.2% of our outstanding common shares as at December 31, 2021.
+We believe that this degree of equity ownership allows our board to be focused on our business strategy of preserving shareholder capital and providing stable and secure dividends on our common shares.
 It is also important to note that the voting securities held by our insiders, being common shares, are the same class of voting securities held by all other shareholders, and do not contain multiple votes or other features which would place our insiders in a different position than public shareholders.